fluxninja/aperture/docs/content/guides/mistral.md

    policies tailored for different use cases.
 Set the policy name to `concurrency-scheduling-test`.
 2. `limit_by_label_key`: Determines the specific label key used for concurrency limits.
-This paratemeter becomes essential for more granular concurrency limiting use cases such as per user limiting where a parameter like the `user_id` can be passed.
+This parameter becomes essential for more granular concurrency limiting use cases such as, per-user limiting where a parameter like the `user_id` can be passed.
 For now, since we want to do a global concurrency limiting, we will leave the label as it is.
 3. `max_inflight_duration`: Configures the time duration after which flow is